All Episodes

 Or to assume we cannot detain unlawful enemy combatants captured on foreign soil is to assume that Abraham Lincoln was the greatest violator of the United States Constitution in this nation's history.

-I heard one vacuous commentator on well, you know who he is.
+I heard one vacuous commentator on, well, you know who he is.

 Well, maybe you don't.

-But as Pap smear came back negative.
+But his pap smear came back negative.

 Yeah.